htsrjdrouse/daksh-toolchanger-v2/Klipper/setup.md

+# Set up procedure #

-*** After installation and modifying the configuration to work with 2 tools instead of 5 initially, here are the operational steps to get the system running: ***
+## After installation and modifying the configuration to work with 2 tools instead of 5 initially, here are the operational steps to get the system running: ##

 1. Run DOCK_TEST to get the system to find the docks, you may get an error like this: